 age-based and individual options that cover a range of financial strategies, from conservative to

 aggressive - whatever approach suits your investment style, time until college and risk tolerance.

 You decide how much and when you want to invest.
 You can contribute occasionally or regularly,

 using check, electronic funds transfer, automatic draft, rollover, transfer or, if your employer

 offers, payroll deduction.
 The contribution minimum is only $25.

-The IRS allows you to reallocate current assets you have invested once per calendar year.
+The IRS allows you to reallocate current assets you have invested twice per calendar year.